heyang49/MVLR/README.md

 ## Overview
 This project provides code implementation about how to use the multi-view learning and low-rank representation(MVLR) model to achieve multiple traffic variable data simultaneous recovery.

+If you find the code useful for your research, please cite our paper.
+> @article{he2024integrated,
+  title={An Integrated Intra-View and Inter-View Framework for Multiple Traffic Variable Data Simultaneous Recovery
+  author={He, Yang and Jia, Yuheng and Jia, Yunqing and An, Chengchuan and Lu, Zhenbo and Xia, Jingxin},
+  journal={IEEE Transactions on Intelligent Transportation Systems},
+  year={2024},
+  publisher={IEEE}
+}

 If you have any questions, feel free to contact me at yanghe@seu.edu.cn